 There Is a Point When the Reader Must Know the Change Has Taken Place

-With everything I just wrote about subtlety, at some place in the story the change in a character must be obvious to the reader.
-This skill in presenting these subtleties so they ultimately develop in dramatic fashion can make or break a story.
-The authors of the following works accomplished this end in splendid form and contributed greatly to why each became a classic.
+Although I just wrote at length about subtlety, at some point in the story the change in a character must be obvious to the reader.
+The skill in presenting these subtleties so they ultimately develop in dramatic fashion can make or break a story.

 Find a Pace for Each Character

-Studying this sort of outstanding material can give writers a feel for the pace of each character’s development–and change–in their own works.
-By translating the concept of rhythm to their personal narratives, authors can learn to sense when something should be foreshadowed and to what degree.
+Studying the sort of outstanding material I just referenced can give writers a feel for the pace of each of their character’s development in their own work.
+By translating the concept of change to their personal narratives, authors can learn to sense when something should be foreshadowed and to what degree.
 Handled properly, the ultimate result will be both dramatic and obvious in the mind of the reader, which should be every writer’s goal.

 Robert L. Bacon, Founder